Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent

-We first evaluate the performance of our proposed DAVE in several didactic problems, demonstrating that DAVE can resolve the issues caused by IGM in conventional value decomposition methods.
-Moreover, we run DAVE in various complex scenarios and compare it to other popular baselines.
-Experimental results show that DAVE can still achieve competitive performance despite the absence of IGM.
-To the best of our knowledge, DAVE is the first multi-agent value factorization method that attempts to completely abandon the IGM assumption.
+We first evaluate the performance of DAVE in several didactic problems to demonstrate that DAVE can resolve the issues caused by IGM in conventional value decomposition methods.
+Then we run DAVE in various complex environments, such as StarCraft II and Multi-Agent MuJoCo~\cite{Peng2020FACMACFM}, and compare it to other popular baselines.
+Our experimental results show that DAVE can still achieve competitive performance despite the absence of IGM.
+To the best of our knowledge, DAVE is the first multi-agent value decomposition method that completely abandons the IGM assumption.